Celebrating Our 33rd Year - 1981-2014 - Our 17th Year on the Web - 1997-2014

 A first step that is helpful in rodent management is cleaning up the existing rodent droppings; it provides a starting point to gauge the effectiveness of a control program.

 Be cautious in the process of removing rodent droppings from any area.
 Rodent droppings and the dust surrounding them may contain disease organisms which are harmful to people or their pets.
-Be sure to wet the target area down with either any antibacterial cleaner or an alcohol based antibacterial solution before attempting removal to minimize dust entering into the air while cleaning.
+Be sure to wet the target area down with either an antibacterial cleaner before attempting removal to minimize dust entering into the air while cleaning.
 Use a damp cloth or paper towel for the actual removal to further minimize the chance of dust becoming airborne.
-In cases of heavy infestation, a good quality respirator should be used as well.
+In cases of heavy infestation, a quality respirator should be used as well.

 Vacuuming is not recommended without a HEPA exhaust filter because the vacuum motor could blow hazardous particles into the air.
 If it is necessary to use a vacuum in an area, keep the motor as far away as possible and be sure the exhaust stream is blowing away from the cleanup site.